Luke Maile Preview, Player Props: Reds vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have the 23rd-ranked team ERA among all MLB pitching staffs (4.72).
+- The Cardinals have a 4.70 team ERA that ranks 23rd across all league pitching staffs.

-- The Cardinals give up the second-fewest home runs in baseball (149 total, 1.1 per game).
+- Cardinals pitchers combine to give up 151 home runs (1.1 per game), the second-fewest in baseball.

-- The Cardinals are sending Rom (0-2) to the mound for his fourth start of the season.
-He is 0-2 with a 7.24 ERA and 11 strikeouts in 13 2/3 innings pitched.

-- In his most recent time out on Saturday against the Pittsburgh Pirates, the lefty threw 4 2/3 innings, allowing three earned runs while surrendering five hits.
+- In his last appearance on Tuesday, the right-hander threw 6 2/3 innings against the Atlanta Braves, allowing three earned runs while surrendering eight hits.

-- In three games this season, the 23-year-old has a 7.24 ERA and 7.2 strikeouts per nine innings, while allowing a batting average of .310 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.